DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I implemented a modal for my PataTap Clone project, as well as an animation.
 Then, I rewrote the code for the Memory Game project using jQuery.

 **Thoughts:** I realized, thanks to a fellow student feedback, that in my code there were parts of code written with both Vanilla JS and jQuery.
 This resulted in a confusing and not acceptably readable code.
 From now on I'd better to stick to one style instead of mixing both native and frameworks.

+### Day 46: 2018 March 22, Thursday

+**Today's Progress**: I learned about how to undo changes and merge confilcts with Git.
+Then I implemented a count-up timer on document ready for my Memory Game project, using the following syntax: `document.addEventListener('DOMContentLoaded', function() {startTimer()};` and I finally solved my first two challenges on HackerRank.

+**Thoughts:** If I want to deliver the project within the next few days, I should speed everything up.
+In particular, I should test the app on different devices and add media queries where needed.